SLKCatalystPartners/slkcatalystpartners.github.io/approach.md

 framework-sections:
   - section: "Navigate your overall business strategy"
     id: "overall-business-strategy"
-    challenges:
-      - title: "The Problem"
-        description: "Crafting a comprehensive business strategy requires a cohesive vision that aligns every aspect of the organization.
+    challenge: "Crafting a comprehensive business strategy requires a cohesive vision that aligns every aspect of the organization.
 Many companies struggle to articulate this vision and translate it into actionable strategies.
 Without clear direction and execution frameworks, businesses risk losing focus and failing to adapt to market dynamics."
-    solution:
-      - title: "The Solution"
-        description: "SLK Catalyst Partners provides a suite of frameworks designed to help businesses create and execute a cohesive strategic vision.
+    solution: "SLK Catalyst Partners provides a suite of frameworks designed to help businesses create and execute a cohesive strategic vision.
 We guide leaders in defining core values, setting ambitious goals, and developing comprehensive strategies that resonate across all levels of the organization.
 Our approach ensures that strategic planning is not just theoretical but is paired with practical, executable plans that drive long-term success."
     frameworks:
       - name: "Crafting Organizational Vision"
         description: "Guides leaders in defining a clear vision that serves as a strategic beacon for the organization."